Gomes0312/Rocket-Flight-Simulation/Rocket Flight Simulation/Notes/Ideas.md

+- install vs code
+- learn to create a graph of speed x time, altitude x time, acceleration x time
 - compare values with KSP and note the differences in %
 - add mass not being constant
 - add atmosphere density not being constant
 - compare the values after every change with KSP and see the difference change
 - add that i find the max altitude instead of the altitude in max speed
-- create graphs of speed x time, altitude x time, acceleration x time